The Akita dog is one precious creature! A native of the Far East, this Japanese dog is known as a Japanese National Treasure.

 At this point…

-We should also remind folks that the personality of a dog particularly an adult Akita can be impacted by the age and circumstances in which he/she came to live with you.
-An Akita rescue might have different personality traits from an Akita bred and adopted directly from a litter of Akita puppies.
+It’s important to note that the personality of a dog, especially an adult Akita, can be influenced by their age and circumstances when they come to live with you.
+An Akita from a rescue may exhibit different personality traits than one obtained directly from a litter of Akita puppies.

-If you do opt for an Akita, and you do choice to adopt an adult dog (which we highly encourage folks to do), you might want to join the Akita Club of America and work directly with an Akita rescue center so that you can be sure of the personality of the Akita that you’re adopting.
+That’s why, if you choose an Akita and adopt an adult dog (which we highly encourage), you should join the Akita Club of America and collaborate with an Akita rescue center.
+This way, you can ensure that the Akita you adopt aligns with your desired personality traits.

-Akita’s and Kids and/or other fur family members.
+Akita’s and Kids and other fur family members

-Since we already mentioned an Akita is a guard dog, you should also know it has a history of being breed to fight as well.
-Which means that you’ll often find that Akita’s don’t do well with other pets particularly if they weren’t raised as a puppy with these other family pets around.
+Since we already mentioned that an Akita is a guard dog, you should also know it has a history of being bred to fight.
+You’ll often find that Akitas don’t do well with other pets, mainly if they weren’t raised as a puppy with these other family pets.

-Also want to be careful owning two Akita’s of the same sex simply because this could be an invitation for problems later on.
-This is why we here at IndulgeYourPet will generally recommend that folks who are considering getting an Akita do so as a solo pet.
+You’ll also want to be careful owning two Akitas of the same sex simply because this could invite problems later on.
+This is why we here at IndulgeYourPet generally recommend that folks considering getting an Akita do so as a solo pet.

 So… what about kids?

-To be honest, the Akita dog breed isn’t the first choice for a family.
-Don’t get us wrong, we love this dog breed a lot, but because they’re so “alert” all of the time, sudden movements, and the high activity levels of children just might not be a good idea for them.
+The Akita dog breed isn’t the first choice for a family.
+Don’t get us wrong, we love this dog breed a lot, but because they’re so “alert” all of the time, sudden movements and the high activity levels of children might not be a good idea for them.

-Also, if you do have kids and an Akita, be sure that your children understand the general nature of their pet and be sure that they know not to bother their Akita when he or she is eating – that’s a must!
+Additionally, if you have kids and an Akita, be sure that your children understand the general nature of their pet and that they know not to bother their Akita when they are eating – that’s a must!

 Characteristics of the Akita breed.

-A few more characteristics of an Akita… well, they’re large and need to go outside a lot.
-Which means that they usually aren’t the ideal pet for an apartment life.
-Additionally, because Akita’s were breed to be working dogs, its fair to say that this is a dog breed that gets bored easily and need to be entertained with “jobs” or exercise.
+A few more characteristics of an Akita… well, they’re significant and must go outside a lot.
+This means that they usually aren’t the ideal pet for an apartment life.
+Additionally, because Akita’s were bred to be working dogs, it’s fair to say that this dog breed gets bored quickly and needs to be entertained with “jobs” or exercise.

 We should also point out that Akita’s….

-While most Akita’s may have a tan or red coat, they actually do come in all colors.
-Their coat however won’t vary in that all will have a straight and rather rough coat.
+While most Akita’s may have a tan or red coat, they come in all colors.
+Their skin, however, won’t vary in that all will have a straight and rather rough coat.
 To keep an Akita’s coat healthy, it’s recommended you brush this breed daily or at least a few times a week.
 This won’t be necessary when they are a puppy.

-Akitas are also rather unique because they have what is called a double coat.
-Unfortunately, the top coat sheds once a year, so while your dog will have “two looks” a year (pretty stylish), it also means that they’re going to shed quite a bit.
+Akitas are also somewhat unique because they have a double coat.
+Unfortunately, the top coat sheds once a year, so while your dog will have “two looks” a year (pretty stylish), it also means that they’ll shed quite a bit.

-With every dog, you have to wonder what health concerns they are predisposed to.
-Akitas have their own set of potential health problems that are common – and unfortunately, all those health concerns have a pretty large price tag.
+With every dog, you must wonder what health concerns they are predisposed to.
+Akitas have their own set of common potential health problems – and unfortunately, all those health concerns have a pretty hefty price tag.

 So…

-What do you need to watch out for when it comes to the Akita?
+What do you need to watch out for regarding the Akita?
 Here’s a look:

-Akitas are at high risk for the following:
+High Risk: Akitas are at increased risk for the following:

-Entropion – This is an eyelid that rolls inward.
-It can cause blindness or bad eyesight.
+- Entropion – This is an eyelid that rolls inward.
+It can cause blindness or lousy eyesight.
 If you fix this, it will cost anywhere from $500-2000.

-Akitas are really prone to skin diseases, especially then they live in warm or semi-warm climates.
-As mentioned, these are mountain dogs and they are used to mountain climates.
+- Akitas are prone to skin diseases, especially in warm or semi-warm climates.
+As mentioned, these are mountain dogs used in mountain climates.
 Here are the top skin disorders of Akitas:

-Sebaceous Adenitis – This is another skin disease that requires ongoing treatment and will be recurring.
+- Sebaceous Adenitis – This skin disease requires ongoing treatment and will be recurring.
 A one-time treatment will probably cost $100-500.
-But remember; this could happen again and again.
+But remember, this could happen again and again.

-Uveodermatologic Syndrome – This will manifest in eye problems, loss of hair, and probably vitiligo (loss of skin pigmentation).
+- Uveodermatologic Syndrome – This will manifest in eye problems, hair loss, and probably vitiligo (loss of skin pigmentation).
 Treatment will be thousands of dollars.

 An adult Akita is also prone to hip dysplasia.
 This can cost thousands of dollars if surgery is necessary.